yunusdemir/django-bg-tasks/docs/index.rst

 Scheduling the same task twice
 ==============================

-Normally, when you scheudle the exact same task twice, it will also be executed twice.
-If you want to remove existing tasks with the same parameters, you can set the parameter `remove_existing_tasks` to `True`:
+Normally, when you schedule the exact same task twice, it will also be executed twice.
+If you want to remove existing tasks with the same parameters, you can set the parameter `remove_existing_tasks` to `True`.
+Only tasks that are pending (not in execution) will be removed.

 .. code-block:: python